ToastexGD/ToastyReplayer/README.md

 We ensure that every user in our database should use this mod **solely** for showcase or experimental purposes.
 To ensure this is being demonstrated, we have implemented security features.

-_If you try and use ToastyReplay for statistic gain on your or another user's account.
-Our mod makes sure it is traceable to a macro._ While we will not disclose the methods we use.
-It is 100% impossible to bypass.
-We hope this can help demonstrate a secure and safe environment for Geode and Geometry Dash.
+__If you attempt to use ToastyReplay for statistical gain on your account or another user's account, our mod ensures that such actions are traceable to a macro.__ While we will not reveal the methods we employ, we want to emphasize that it is entirely impossible to bypass this system.
+We hope this reassures you of the secure and safe environment provided for Geode and Geometry Dash.

 # Creditors